AusClimateService/npcp/reports/phase1/phase1_report.md

 Global climate models tend to overestimate the WSDI and CSDI, which is somewhat reduced with dynamical downscaling (Figure 5.2.4 and 5.3.5).
-The application of the QDM method to GCM or RCM data substantially reduces the model bias, whereas the univariate bias correction methods (ECDFm and QME) provide no appreciable bias reduction.
+The application of the QDM delta change method to GCM or RCM data substantially reduces the model bias, whereas the univariate and multivariate bias correction methods provide no appreciable bias reduction.
+(With the exception of the MRNBC method for the CSDI, which shows such large biases that there might be something wrong with the data provided for that method.)
 This is presumably related to the fact that the QDM (delta change) method pertubs the observed training data (which does a good job of representing the WSDI and CSDI), whereas the bias correction methods act on the model data.